kaz-yos/eval-in-repl/melpa_eval-in-repl.md

 **Test that the package builds properly via make recipes/<recipe>.**
 ---------------------------------------------

-Using OS X 10.9.3 and emacs 24.3.91.1, it built successfully.
+Using OS X 10.9.3 and emacs 24.3.91.1, make recipes/eval-in-repl built the package successfully.

 **Test that the package installs properly via package-install-file.**
 ---------------------------------------------

-Using M-x package-install-file and the tar file generated in the previous step, it installed without problem.
-It is functioning as expected after installation through the package system.
+Using M-x package-install-file and the tar file generated in the previous step, it installed without problem, and there were no compilation errors.
+The package is functioning as expected after installation through the package system.